IlirT/hello-world/README.md

 Demonstration:
 --------------------

-After installing all dependencies and compiling the leg_tracker (catkin_make) it be run with the command: roslaunch leg_tracker joint_leg_tracker.launch
+After installing all dependencies and compiling the leg_tracker (catkin_make) it be run with the command: roslaunch leg_tracker joint_leg_tracker.launch.
 To only work on the leg_tracker there exist three demo files in the launch directory of the leg_tracker